 During 1998, we announced plans to reduce the workforce and close facilities in conjunction with the consolidation and reorganization of two of our business units, Raytheon Systems Company, our major defense electronics operation, and Raytheon Engineers & Constructors, our engineering and construction unit.
 Significant progress has been made to date in completing these actions.
 As part of this effort, we have closed several facilities in the United States while transferring the operations previously conducted at those facilities to other company sites.
 In addition, several of Raytheon Systems Company's operations were consolidated.
 Both units' workforces have also been significantly reduced.
 In September 1999, we announced plans to further reduce costs at Raytheon Systems Company and Raytheon Engineers & Constructors.
-In October 1999, we announced pretax charges totaling \$599 million, including \$147 million for restructuring charges for additional employment and facility space reductions primarily at Raytheon Systems Company and Raytheon Engineers & Constructors.

 These cost-cutting actions have been taken in an effort to improve these units' competitive position in their markets and ultimately, our results of operations.
 There can be no assurance that these actions will ultimately be successful in improving our results of operations.
 The results of operations of these two units are affected by a wide variety of factors, including factors that affect their industries generally.
-A failure to improve these important business units' results of operations, which constitute a vital part of our results of operations, could result in more volatility in the price of our stock.
+A failure to improve these important business units' results of operations, which constitute a vital part of our results of operations, could result in more volatility in the price of our stock

-The restructuring charges resulting from these cost-cutting efforts have had a negative impact on our earnings in 1999.
+These restructuring charges resulting from these efforts have had a negative impact on our earnings in 1999.
+As described above under "Recent Developments", we have recently announced reduced earnings expectations as a result of our restructuring charges, including those taken as part of our cost-cutting efforts at these two units.
 There can be no assurance that additional reductions and associated restructuring charges will not be required in the future to improve one or both of these units' operations.
 Any additional reductions and associated restructuring charges could negatively impact future financial results.